-Management's Discussion and Analysis - GASB Statement No. 34 requires the financial statements be accompanied by a narrative introduction and analytical overview of the government's financial activities in the form of "management's discussion and analysis" (MD & A).
+Management's Discussion and Analysis - the financial statements are accompanied by a narrative introduction and analytical overview of the government's financial activities in the form of "management's discussion and analysis" (MD & A).

 Government-wide Financial Statements - The reporting model includes financial statements prepared using full accrual accounting for all of the government's activities.
 This approach includes not just current assets and liabilities but also capital assets and long-term liabilities (such as buildings and general obligation debt).